TheHighFish/openholdembot/DemoBots/README.txt

 DLL- and Perl-bots
 ==================
-OpenHoldem provides the opportunity to code a bot in C(++) or Perl, though that topic is considered to be a bit "advenced".
+OpenHoldem provides the opportunity to code a bot in C(++) or Perl, though that topic is considered to be a bit "advanced".
 You will find some demo-bots in the C++ and Perl-section of the forum.

 LICENSE